SWGAURKO/Royel_City/[standalone]/rpemotes/README.md

 - [Mads](https://github.com/MadsLeander) for joining the team as Co-Developer
 - [Mathu_lmn](https://github.com/Mathu-lmn) for joining the team as Co-Developer
 - [Tigerle](https://forum.cfx.re/u/tigerle_studios) for providing the additional code required to make Shared Emotes work to its full extent
-- [SMGMissy](https://jenscreations.tebex.io/) for creating the pride flag props
+- [SMGMissy](https://forum.cfx.re/u/smgmissy/) for assisting with custom pride flags and how to stream them
 - [MissSnowie](https://www.gta5-mods.com/users/MissySnowie) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord and for the motivational and overall moral support
 - [GeekGarage](https://github.com/geekgarage) for their knowledge, time, and dedication, helping to bring new and exciting features to the menu
 - [Smokey](https://www.gta5-mods.com/users/struggleville) for the Explicit Usage Rights Agreement to add free custom animations either publicly available on their discord